radumarias/in-mem-fs/README.md

-A very basic implementation of an in-mem filesystem in Rust. \
+A very basic implementation of an in-mem filesystem in Rust exposed with FUSE on Linux. \
 It uses [fuser](https://crates.io/crates/fuser) crate to expose the system with `FUSE`.

 # Features